dictionaria/pydictionaria/tutorials/processing-sfm.md

 ### `sources`

-The `sources` properties specifies markers that provide the sources for other markers.
+The `sources` property specifies markers that provide the sources for other markers.
 This will be collected into the `Source` column of the respective table.